robertsdotpm/p2pd/docs/source/p2p/nodes.rst

 in P2PD (this is useful when combined with socket options that bypass TIME WAIT allowing servers to be instantly restarted without socket errors.)

-Woah, this page was boring but you gotta start somewhere!
 The most interesting stuff is yet to come.